 We follow the Stanford Honor Code and Stanford CS Dept Honor Code Rules.
 Work submitted for grading should not be derived from or influenced by the work of others.
 Do your own thinking, your own design, your own coding, and your own debugging.
 Any assistance you receive must remain within acceptable limits.
 Truthful citations must be made where required.
 All submissions are subject to plagiarism detection tools.
 Suspected violations are referred to the Community Standards office.

 The Honor Code is a powerful community statement that asserts our shared values of integrity, fairness, and justice and asks each of us to uphold those shared values in both our personal actions and in setting collective norms.
-This is the community I am committed to being a part of -- please join me!
+This is the community we are committed to being a part of -- please join us!

 Assistance that is allowed and requires no citation

 These activities are encouraged and allowed for all students:

 Asking/answering questions about general course topics, programming languages, libraries, and tools

 strcmpcompare strings case insensitively?
 What does the keyword